 Housing costs in Orem are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Utah.

 Orem is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Orem is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Orem who work in office and administrative support (14.68%), sales jobs (11.02%), and management occupations (10.41%).

 Also of interest is that Orem has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Orem in 2010 was $23,818, which is middle income relative to Utah, and lower middle income relative to the rest of the US.
-This equates to an annual income of $95,272 for a family of four.
+The per capita income in Orem in 2018 was $27,460, which is middle income relative to Utah and the nation.
+This equates to an annual income of $109,840 for a family of four.
 However, Orem contains both very wealthy and poor people as well.